 Check if your claim is eligible before you apply

-To qualify for a Vaccine Damage Payment, it must be proved that an eligible vaccine was received and:
+To qualify for a Vaccine Damage Payment, it must be proved that:

 - on the balance of probabilities, the vaccine caused the disability